Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 Autoregressive = 3D Printer

-Building up layers one by one.
+Building up layer by layer.

-• Inherently sequential — no skipping
+• Inherently sequential — cannot skip

 The Error Accumulation Problem — How to Deal with Autoregressive's Weakness?